1danilo/exercises/pixabay-api/README.md

 This exercise is from an Udemy course.

-The exercise involved a lot of fundamentals such as classes, props, state, setState and map.
-It uses Semantic UI as basic style.
+It involves a lot of fundamentals such as functions, classes, props, state, setState and map.

-Axios is being used in order to fetch data from the API.
+It uses Axios to fetch data from the API and Semantic UI as basic styling.

+Let's do this :)